Guide: Xserve RAID data safety

 About Xserve RAID

-The Xserve has its own processors and operates independently of the server.
-That is, you can connect one server to each controller and share the Xserve RAID.
+The Xserve has its own processors and operates independently of the server, meaning you can connect one server to each controller and share Xserve RAID.

 - recovering parity information in the event of a disk failure,

 - restricting access to specific hosts.

 It should be noted that Xserve RAID is clearly suitable for corporate use, as it maintains a low initial cost, heat dissipation and power consumption.

 Best practices for data integrity

 You can use the following guidelines for deploying Xserve RAID arrays to help ensure that the data in the array is always available: